8 min read

 Ethics of the Finish

-The DOGMASH ethics code is an uncompromising standard: we never sacrifice canine welfare for a flawless finish.
+Whether you are adhering to strict champion rules for exhibition or executing a routine pet clip, the DOGMASH ethics code is an uncompromising standard: we never sacrifice canine welfare for a flawless finish.
 Ethical grooming recognizes the "law of diminishing returns"—the point where a dog’s patience or physical stamina is exhausted, and the session must end.
 We reject sedation as a convenience tool and instead utilize behavioral desensitization and positive reinforcement.
 True excellence also extends to how you interact with the industry.
-By supporting the standards of the European Grooming Association and international registries found in our Show Directory, you help eliminate the "puppy mill" grooming shops that undercut professional standards and harm canine subjects.
+By supporting the standards of the European Grooming Association, you help elevate the profession and eliminate practices that undercut safety and harm canine subjects.

 R